ahmedkaludi/core-web-vitals-pagespeed-booster/readme.txt

 Stable tag: 1.0.13
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: core web vitals, optimization, pagespeed, performance, cache
+Tags: core web vitals, optimization, pagespeed, performance, cache , cwv

 == Description ==
-<h4>Core Web Vitals is the new ranking factor</h4>
+<h4>Core Web Vitals (CWV) is the new ranking factor</h4>

 Google announced that "Core Web Vitals" are going to be a significant ranking signal for websites.
 In fact, Core Web Vitals or the page experience signal is going to become a requirement for a page to appear in Google's Top Stories.